Blue Bird Inn

+Background

 The venue had featured live music since the 1930s, but in 1948 Phil Hill was hired to assemble a house band that could play bebop.
 Hill's first trio there comprised Abe Woodly on vibraphone and Art Mardigian on drums, with Hill on piano.

 The following year, Hill and Mardigan were joined by Wardell Gray, James "Beans" Richardson on bass and Jack Tiant on bongos, and, as the Phil Hill Quintet, recorded a live album on July 20, 1949.
 The following April, the Wardell Gray Quartet, with Hill, Richardson and Mardigan recorded for Prestige.

 In the latter half of 1949, the trio was headlined by Tate Houston, and later by Frank Foster.

 In the early 1950s, the Billy Mitchell Quintet, featuring Elvin Jones, replaced Hill's trio as the house band.
 In 1953, Miles Davis joined the band, and would return many times with his own groups.

 Other performers included Pepper Adams, Sonny Stitt, Ahmad Jamal, Donald Byrd, Frank Gant, and Curtis Fuller.

 In 2018, Detroit Sound Conservancy, local music preservation and advocacy nonprofit, purchased the building.

 In 2020, the club was designated a local Historic District by the City of Detroit.

 The National Park Service conducted a study of the site and United Sound Systems in 2019 but found they were not suitable to be an affiliated area of the national park system.